LGAPIPortalSuperAdmin/cms/cmsContents/prd/yamlManagement/yaml_deviceProfile_en.md

             exampleRef="#/components/examples/switch_strip-object-example" />

           ### Device control request
           You can control values in the device profile schema that have 'w' permission.
-Only one value can be controlled per API call.
+To control the product status of the smart switch strap, follow the schema below.
           <SchemaDefinition
             schemaRef="#/components/schemas/device-command-schema"
             exampleRef="#/components/examples/switch_strip-command-example" />

+          If you want to control a specific switch on a smart switch strap, follow the schema below.
+          <SchemaDefinition
+            schemaRef="#/components/schemas/light_switch-command"
+            exampleRef="#/components/examples/switch_strip-command-example-1" />
       - name: hej_starlight
         x-displayName: Smart Star Light
         description: |